sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 3. The regular expression you want to use for your replacement text.

 4. Optional modifiers:
     * Global.
-This will replace all occurances in your string rather than stopping at the first.
+This will replace all occurrences in your string rather than stopping at the first.
     * Case-insensitive.
 Uppercase, lowercase, it doesn't matter.
 All will be replaced.

 Examples: